Ympact/flux-icons/README.md

 - MDI

 > [!NOTE]
-> Due to the nature of the Flux Icon component, the original svg paths of the vendor icons are merged into a single path.
+> In the current version of this package, the original svg paths of an icon are merged into a single path.
 > It can therefore happen that some icons may not look like the original.
-The config file provides a callback to adjust a single or all icons from a vendor.
-> You may create an issue or make a PR to address this.
+Especially when Flux tries to show a solid variant of an icon that originally does not have a solid or filled version.

+### Known issues

+Tabler

+- Solid variant for icons that originally do not have a filled version are often not rendered properly.

 ## Building icons